bart6114/norwegian-singles/sections/section5_applicability_distances.md

 ## Cadence/Form
 Running form, including cadence, is highly individual.
 While some proponents of this method exhibit very high cadence (e.g., >200 spm during races), it's generally considered an outcome of training and individual biomechanics rather than a specific target to manipulate.
 Focusing on consistent, controlled effort is more important than consciously altering form aspects like cadence, which may not be necessary or beneficial for all runners.

+## Note on Peaking
+While this method forms a strong base, specific race preparation ("peaking") might involve introducing higher intensity workouts (e.g., VO2max intervals, race pace work) closer to a key event, depending on the distance and individual needs.
+This is typically considered a separate phase built upon the foundation laid by consistent sub-threshold training.